edwinsteele/setup-scripts/README.md

 # VirtualBox assumptions

-Assumes that the VM can talk to the VirtualBox Host, and to the outside world.
+* Assumes that the VM can talk to the VirtualBox Host, and to the outside world.
 This can be done by configuring the VM with two network adapters, one as NAT and the other as host-only (which requires creation of a host-only network on the host)

-Shared clipboard is enabled (bidirectional)
+* Shared clipboard is enabled (bidirectional)

-# Extra notes
-ansible -i hosts local-linux -m setup to get variables